Skip to main content

 • Cortisol control.
 Apigenin helps blunt the cortisol response to chronic stress.

 • Ragweed allergy.
-Use caution.
 If you are allergic to ragweed, marigolds, or daisies (Asteraceae family), you may react to chamomile.

 • Warfarin or other blood thinners.
-I need to monitor your INR closely because chamomile can enhance blood-thinning effects.
+Chamomile can enhance blood-thinning effects, so INR needs close monitoring.

-• Pregnancy.
+• Pregnancy at high doses.
 Tea is likely safe in moderation, but high-dose extracts should be avoided during pregnancy.

 Fishtown Medicine